tareq89/vsf-mock-integration/CONTRIBUTING.md

 # Contributing

 Yeay!
-You want to contribute to @vuestorefront/<% INTEGRATION %>.
+You want to contribute to @vuestorefront/vsf-mock-integration.
 That's amazing!
 To smoothen everyone's experience involved with the project please take note of the following guidelines and rules.

 ## Found an Issue?

 Thank you for reporting any issues you find.
-We do our best to test and make @vuestorefront/<% INTEGRATION %> as solid as possible, but any reported issue is a real help.
+We do our best to test and make @vuestorefront/vsf-mock-integration as solid as possible, but any reported issue is a real help.

 Please follow these guidelines when reporting issues: